gomorpheus/morpheus-docs/infrastructure/clusters/mvm.rst

 **Host Features**

 - Automated MVM cluster provisioning
-- Ceph storage configuration for multi-node clusters
+- CEPH storage configuration for multi-node clusters
+- CEPH summary, a high-level dashboard of CEPH components and status
+- DRS, automatic rebalancing of clusters based on resource consumption
+- Compatibility validation of network and storage devices at time of cluster provisioning
+- Hypervisor console
+- Configuration and deployment of OVS networks (VLANs)
 - Cluster and individual host monitoring
 - Add hosts to existing clusters
 - Console support for cluster hosts